Create Your Garden

 Flowers & Blooming Season: The flowers are its most striking feature, appearing in large rounded or flattened clusters.
 The species is divided into the Mophead Hydrangeas and the Lacecap Hydrangeas.

 • Mophead Hydrangeas or Hortensias produce large rounded flower heads, mostly packed with showy sterile florets.
-Since the flowers cannot be pollinated, they will bloom on and on through summer, between 3-6 months, until fall approaches, and they change color.
+Since the flowers cannot be pollinated, they will bloom on and on through summer, between 3 and 6 months, until fall approaches, when they change color.
 The color changes can be spectacular, with rich blues turning wine-red or whites changing to pale green and even blood-red.

 • Lacecap Hydrangeas produce flattened flower clusters composed of showy sterile florets radiating around a central cluster of tiny fertile florets.
 Since the fertile florets will be pollinated, the lacecap flowers will fade much faster than the mopheads, remaining superb for about one month.